PurpleSquishFace/PimoroniKeypad/README.md

 keypad.enter_text('Hello world!')
 ```

-The following can take upto three keyboard keys, and enter them as if they were pressed at the same time on the keyboard.
+The following method can take up to three keyboard keys, and enter them as if they were pressed at the same time on the keyboard.

 ``` python
 # The keycode class by adafruit will need to be imported